SEIR-7-06/installfest/environment-setup/node-express-stack.md

 # Installfest Step 1.1: Node.js & Express Stack

-Most of the coding work we do in weeks 3 to 5 will be driven by the back-end web development framework <a href="http://expressjs.com" target="_blank">Express</a>.
+Most of the coding work we do in weeks 3 to 5 will be driven by the back-end web development framework [Express](http://expressjs.com).
 We'll install Express individually in each project we create.
 For now, we'll install the other tools we'll use along with Express.

 #### Plan Overview